Regular savings accounts

 Do I have to save each month?

-Check out the rules.
-Some banks let you skip a couple of months without it affecting your interest – others might cut your interest or even close your account if you miss a monthly payment.
+Some banks may let you skip a couple of months without it affecting your interest.
+Others might cut your interest or even close your account if you miss a monthly payment.

 How many regular savings accounts can I have?